cherkesky/GenieIO/README.md

 Backend (Python, Django):
 In the project directory, you can run:
+(Run all commands with python3 if it doesn't have a python alias on your machine)

 ### `python -m venv env`
 ### `source env/bin/activate`
 ### `pip install -r requirements.txt`